grahl/of-reader/README.md

 - Support perspectives
 - Add unit tests

 I do not plan on adding write-support to this project, if you want to do so, consider forking this project.
-Otherwise, merge requests are very welcome.
+Otherwise, merge requests and feedback are very welcome.

 ## License